 - Always read the label before using products and taking medicines.

-- Take medicines only as prescribed by your doctor or as directed on the over-the-counter medicine label.
+- Take medicines only as prescribed by your health care provider or as directed on the over-the-counter medicine label.

 - Never share your medicine with a friend or family member, and never take a medicine from a friend or family member.

-- Keep products in their original container; never in food containers.
+- Keep products in their original labeled container; never in food or drink containers.

 - Know the names, strengths, and uses of your medicines.
-It may be helpful to keep a list of your medicines.
+It is helpful to keep a list of your medicines.

 - Try to fill your prescriptions at one pharmacy so your medicine profile can be regularly reviewed for drug interactions and duplications.

-- Use medicine reminders, such as daily pill boxes or medicine charts.
+- Use medicine reminders, such as daily pill minders or medicine charts.

-- Tell your doctor and pharmacist what medicines you are taking at each visit.
+- Tell your health care provider and pharmacist what medicines you are taking at each visit.

-- Throw away old and expired medicines.
+- Safely dispose of old and expired medicines.
 Do not save medicines for future use.

-Please explore these additional resources to help prevent poisonings for children under age six.
+Please explore these additional resources to help prevent poisonings for adults and older adults.
 These resources are provided for informational use only.